-- Bottom area.
+- Top area.
+Contains annotations about the workflow and the main parameters to setup the workflow.
+Note that not all the parameters of the workflow are set here: each actor has its own parameters that are set individually. - Bottom area.
 This contains all the actors that actually execute or perform a workflow action.
 It is also composed of several parts: - Initialisation actors on the left side.
 These actors prepare the rest of the workflow to start with the data reduction.
 It includes setup of required intermediate variables, the data organisation, the data selection and the routing of the data.
 Please note that the data organisation and selection is performed only once, while the routing is performed once for each data set that has been selected. - Recipe execution.
 The middle part of the bottom area contains the actors that execute pipeline recipes.
 This is basically where the logic of the data reduction chain is implemented. - Closing of the reduction for this data set.
 The right side of the workflow contains actors that perform the last actions needed after the reduction of a data set.
-This includes renaming of the final science data, an interactive data display (disabled by default) and some housekeeping variables. - Subworkflows.
-Some of the actors in the workflow are actually subworkflows.
+This includes renaming of the final science data, an interactive data display (disabled by default) and some housekeeping of variables. - Composite actors.
+Some of the actors are composite of other actors.
 That means that they contain another workflow inside.
-To inspect the subworkflow, right-click on it, and select Open Actor.
+To inspect a composite actor, right-click on it, and select Open Actor.